Personal Finance Lessons From Janitor Turned Multi-Millionaire Ronald Read

 Lesson #5: Mistakes Are Unavoidable

 His portfolio included shares of Lehman Brothers, the infamous company that went bankrupt in 2008.

 However, the collapse didn’t affect his returns much since his portfolio was diversified.

 The lesson here is that we will make mistakes with our investments.

 But the winners should more than take care of the losers in a well-constructed portfolio containing high-quality companies.

 Have You Come Across Anyone Like Ronald Read in Singapore?

 If you have, what are some personal finance lessons you can draw from them?
-Come and discuss your thoughts in our friendly Seedly community.
+Come share your thoughts in the investing group on Seedly: